The Exhibition, York

 The building is constructed of brick, covered in roughcast painted render, and has a slate roof.
-It is three storeys high, with an attic, and three bays wide.
+It has three storeys with an attic, and is three bays wide.
 The ground floor has a 20th-century shopfront, while the upper floors have sash windows, and the attic has a Venetian window.
 The roof has its gable facing Bootham, which is topped by a decorative semi-circle.
 The interior of the building has been altered throughout, but it originally had the entrance to one side, the main staircase in the middle of the building, running across its width, and two rooms at the rear, separated by a passage.